torvalds/linux/Documentation/input/joydev/joystick-api.rst

 	...and so on
         =============== =======

-Hats vary from one joystick type to another.
+Hats vary from one joystick type to ayesther.
 Some can be moved in 8 directions, some only in 4, The driver, however, always reports a hat as two independent axis, even if the hardware doesn't allow independent movement.